-Susi started printmaking about five years ago.
+Susi started her printmaking obsession about 8 years ago and has now included experimenting with mixed media.
 Previously she had spent many years creating textile pieces.
-She finds that pattern and texture are common in both areas and looks for these when she is out and about both in natural and man-made environments.
+Pattern and texture feature a lot and she looks for these when she is out and about both in natural and man-made environments.
 She uses her camera to capture scenes that she finds compositionally interesting or natural forms with especially beautiful textures.
 She uses parts of these images as a base for her compositions – sketching until she has something she likes.
-Her work focuses on nature’s beauty, bleakness or quirkiness and humour.
+Her work focuses on nature’s beauty, bleakness or quirkiness and humour – mixing layers of abstract and realism to tease out the final image.

 Producing a printed piece combines different skills such as sketching, composing, using cutting or etching tools, preparing beautiful paper and choosing colours of ink which she finds completely absorbing and continually testing.
 Within the printmakers community she has found encouragement, a willingness to share advice and ideas and the feeling that it is a continual learning journey no matter how far you have already come.
 She has exhibited her work at the Ochre Print Studio Summer Exhibition and the Harvey Gallery as part of the Surrey Adult Education Summer Exhibition over the last couple of years.